 Furthermore, traditional gemstone dealers tend to be secretive about everything.
 (Sometimes this is for good reasons, such as personal security).
 Unfortunately, however, sometimes this secrecy is to prevent change to one’s business model, which keeps miners dependent on an outdated system of trade.
 This trade may be beneficial for miners in some locations, where cash is needed, roads are poor, and where they may receive a ‘fair‘ price.
 However, in many more situations, it is a cruel irony that gemstone miners pull luxury materials from the Earth and are working while hungry because of the low prices they receive.

 Moyo Gems means ‘heart’ in Kiswahili and ‘life’ in additional languages in the region.
 In 2018, I identified industry partners ANZA Gems and Nineteen48 and we traveled to Tanzania to meet the miners and co-design a possible program.
-The miners never expected us to come back… but we did.
+The miners never expected our group to come back… but we did.
 Again and again.
 From 2019, when the program launched, it has grown from 91 miners to more than 1,000 today.
 It is now 50-50 women and men in order to not isolate women (a security measure) and to ensure widespread community support for the program.
 It remains the highest-gender diversity of any program in jewelry.

-Miners love it because they literally helped to design the program.
-Gem miners make 95% of the export price of the gems.
-Host governments love it because all taxes are paid on behalf of the miners, formalization is required (and is supported), and it has channeled investments into the villages and into value addition.
-Young people — aged 18 to 30 — are now adding value to the gemstones in both Kenya and Tanzania.
+Host governments love it because all taxes are paid on behalf of the miners, formalization is required (and is supported by the national women’s mining association partners: AWEIK and TAWOMA), and it has channeled investments into the villages and into value addition.
+Young people — aged 18 to 30 — are now adding value to the gemstones in both Kenya and Tanzania via the GemFund and TAWOMA Youth organizations, which are now a part of the Moyo Gems value chain that maximizes local value, national talent, supply chain transparency, and tax revenue.

 I love it because it has shifted the conversation in jewelry.
 Engaging rural communities is no longer considered ’impossible.’
-Moyo is showing that due diligence is possible.
-Who is behind your gemstone?
+Moyo is showing that due diligence is possible… Who is behind your gemstone?

 “The Hidden Journey of the Women Gemstone Miners of East Africa,” in Gems & Jewellery Magazine.
 Published by the Gemmology Association of Great Britain.
 Summer 2025.
 Print and Online Edition. (click link or scroll below for PDF)